 - How long does adoption generally take?

 Yes, adoption establishes all rights and duties to adoptive parents as if they were the biological parents of the child.
-An adopted child can inherit property from his or her new parents, receive care from them, and becomes a loved and cared for child, just like a biological child.
+An adopted child can inherit property from his or her new parents and receive care from them just like a biological child.

 - Any adult married couple.

 - Any unmarried adult.